gittyRavi/NNChess/README.md

 # NN-Chess
-Neural Network | AI based Chess Game.
+Neural Network | AI based Chess Game \n
 Play the game of tic-tac-toe (with our A.I. based network) in N.N-T.T.T_(Game) till NN-Chess is under work